peristron/LI_poster/README.md

 Do not rely on the preferences-only mode to guarantee Arabic coverage.

+New candidates are appended to the staged table.
+If older candidates arealready present, scroll to the bottom of the table to find the newly generatedrows and confirm that source_language is Arabic.

+The required-language validator guarantees that the returned metadata saysArabic.
+It does not establish that the attribution is historically correct.Review source_confidence, source_period, attribution, source_text, andthe AI review before considering library addition.
+Treat caution and lowconfidence as a strong instruction to verify or discard the candidate.

 Balanced coverage is rejected

 The number of candidates must be at least the number of preferred languages.